moiid212834/bandsInTown/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+## Instructions to run the project Locally:

+1. Download the master branch of the project from Github
+2. Unzip the folder
+3. Open the extracted folder and run CMD or GitBash in that folder
+4. Run npm install on the command line and wait for NPM to install all the dependencies
+5. Run npm start on the command line to start the project on port 3000

 ## Available Scripts

 In the project directory, you can run: